 Zen Gardens in Kyoto

 Zen gardens are designed to stimulate meditation, intend to imitate the intimate essence of nature, not its actual appearance,

-has five small extraordinary well maintained Zen Gardens.
-The gardens are all connected to tell the story.
-There a "river" of white gravel represents a metaphorical journey through life according to Buddhism; beginning with a dry waterfall in the mountains, passing through rapids and rocks, and ending in a tranquil sea of white gravel, with two gravel mountains.
+The 'River' of white gravel represents a metaphorical journey through life according to Buddhism; starting from a dry waterfall in the mountains, going through rapids and rocks, ending in a calm sea of white gravel with two gravel mountains.

 GINKAKUJI GARDEN, 銀閣寺

-The moss garden includes pond, several islands and bridges, small streams and different plants and trees.
-The road climbs up the hill behind the buildings, which offer nice views of the whole area of the temple and the city of Kyoto.
+The road climbs up the hill behind the buildings, from which you can see the entire temple area and the city of Kyoto.

 ZEN GARDEN in RYOAN-JI, The Temple of the Dragon at Peace.

-As time went by, the peculiar design was made of itself by the oil which seeped out.
-Behind the mud wall a row of trees create a green backdrop for the garden, making the light gravel appear even brighter.
+As time went on, a peculiar design was created by leaking oil.
+Behind the mud wall, a row of trees creates a green background for the garden, making the light gravel appear even brighter.
 I was lucky to be there in spring when these trees were fully blossoming over the wall.

-TENRYUIJ TEMPLE, 天龍寺, "Temple of the Heavenly Dragon", SOGENCHI GARDEN
+TENRYUIJ TEMPLE, 天龍寺, "Temple of the Heavenly Dragon"

-Unlike the temple buildings, Tenryuji's garden survived the centuries in its original form.
-Created by the famous Muso Soseki, who also designed the gardens of other important temples, the beautiful landscape garden features a central pond surrounded by rocks, pine trees and the forested mountains.
+Unlike the temple buildings, the Tenryuji Garden has survived centuries in its original form.
+Created by the famous Muso Soseki, the beautiful landscaped garden features a central pond surrounded by rocks, pine trees and wooded mountains.

 Behind the main hall of Tenryū-ji is the Sogenchi Garden, built by Musō Soseki, a master of garden art in the 14th century in the style: "go for walk".
 The garden is still preserved almost exactly as in the first days.
 Features a circular promenade around Sōgen Pond and is designated as a Special Place of Scenic Beauty of Japan.